 People have also tried growing O. sinensis outside of the Tibetan Plateau, not using caterpillars but plant media like millet and rye, or using techniques like liquid fermentation.

 So far, though, cultivation of O. sinensis has only produced mycelium, which was studied and found to be very different from the wild fruiting body.
 More on cultivation and fruiting bodies vs. mycelium can be found in this article.

 Consumers definitely need to be careful when navigating the Cordyceps market so they know what they’re really getting.

 The good news in all of this is that people have increasingly turned to Cordyceps species besides O. sinensis to study for their possible health benefits.

-When discussing demonstrated health effects, we'll specify which species was used in studies, and to what degree they may be interchangeable.
+When discussing demonstrated health effects, we’ll specify which species were used in studies, and to what degree they may be interchangeable.

 First, we might as well address the claims that have made Cordyceps so popular recently and indeed for centuries: the notion that consumption of these mushrooms improves libido.

 The scientific literature gives an overall impression that both the above mentioned Cordyceps species (O. sinensis and C. militaris) increase hormones and desires.

 In a review of past studies, it was found that O. sinensis stimulates steroidogenesis, or the production of hormones like testosterone and estrogen.
 This caused male test subjects to produce significantly more sperm which also had a higher survival rate, and both men and women reported a subjective increase in sexual desire.